Is Nicaragua Safe in 2026? What Expats and Visitors Actually Experience

-Updated June 2026
+Updated August 2026

 Nicaragua in regional context

 The country is known for the warmth and hospitality of its people.
 Nicaraguans are proud of their country and welcoming to foreigners who come with curiosity and respect.
+Long-time residents often say the biggest adjustment is getting used to how relaxed everyone else already is, not managing risk.

 Practical things to be aware of